AmolMendonca/defi-bets/README.md

 > A trustless peer-to-peer betting protocol with Aave-powered escrow yield generation and insurance pool mechanics

+Seiyaku reimagines social betting through a decentralized protocol that combines secure escrow, yield generation, and AI-powered risk management.
+The platform enables users to create and participate in peer-to-peer bets while their staked assets automatically generate yield through Aave lending pools.
+A sophisticated insurance system, backed by dynamic premiums and automated claims processing, provides protection against potential losses.
+The integration of an AI Risk Management Agent, built on Fetch.ai's uAgent framework, continuously monitors betting patterns and enforces responsible gaming practices, making Seiyaku not just a betting platform, but a comprehensive solution for safe, profitable, and responsible social betting.

 ``` mermaid
 sequenceDiagram
     participant User